adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 2: Observe deployed resources and functions

-Once deployed you now have some new resources in your spoke resource group:
+Once deployed you now have some new resources in your MicroHack resource group:

-- A **Private Endpoint** named something like PE-SQL.
+- A **Private Endpoint** named something similar to PE-SQL.
 Notice how it obtains an IP dynamically (10.1.0.5).
 Also notice how it has been auto-approved on the provider side (this happened because you have the appropriate RBAC rights on the SQL Server).
-If you did not, for example the SQL server you were trying to connect to was within another Azure AD tenant, the service owner would be asked to approve connectivity on their side.
+If you did not, for example if the SQL server you were trying to connect to was within another Azure AD tenant, the service owner would be asked to approve connectivity on their side.
 - An **Azure DNS Private Zone** for privatelink.database.windows.net.
 This was automatically created for you as part of the portal experience for Private Endpoints.
 Have a look within this resource and notice how you have an A record mapping your PE IP of 10.1.0.5 to your SQL Server FQDN.
 Click on Virtual Network Links and observe how this zone is linked to your Spoke Virtual Network.
-- A new **Private endpoint connection** is now visible within a blade of the same name, within your SQL Server settings (one below Firewall and Virtual Networks).
+- A new **Private endpoint connection** is now visible within a blade of the same name, within your SQL Server settings (*one below Firewall and Virtual Networks*).
 Notice how, as the service owner, you can reject or remove this connection if desired.

 ## Task 3: Test private connectivity via your Private Endpoint

-Back on your client/mgmt VM, re-run the nslookup command you used earlier to check what IP address is being used by your SQL server.
+Back on your *az-mgmt-vm* VM, re-run the nslookup command you used earlier to check what IP address is being used by your SQL server.
 Notice how the DNS lookup now returns a Private IP address, and not a Public IP.

 ![image](images/7.PNG)